andromache01/dam-removal-flow/README.md

 'Error 4' indicates that the gage listed for the dam is listed for multiple dams, possible removed in sequence in different years, which may generate cumulative results, but results are reported.

-An optional final piece of code combines these two data frames and writes to a CSV